v3rm0n/intercom_flutter/README.md

 <uses-permission android:name="android.permission.MANAGE_DOCUMENTS"/>
 ```

-If you get `NoClassDefFoundError`s because of missing `AppCompatActivity`, enable AndroidX + Jetifier:
+Enable AndroidX + Jetifier support in your android/gradle.properties file (see example app):

 ```
 android.useAndroidX=true
 android.enableJetifier=true
 ```

-in your `gradle.properties` file (see example app)

 ### iOS
 Make sure that you have a `NSPhotoLibraryUsageDescription` entry in your `Info.plist`.